 Cast fossils occur when mold fossils are filled in with minerals that harden over time, creating a fossilized replica of the original organism.
 Water seeps through the rock surrounding the mold fossil, leaving behind minerals which fill the mold.
-The minerals harden, taking the shape of the mold fossil.
-Any mold fossil can potentially form a cast mold.
-The water seepage, strength of the mold fossil and available minerals in the area are the determining factors.
+The minerals harden, taking the shape, or the natural cast, of the mold fossil.

 Sciencing Video Vault